 - Many single moms and single dads contend with loneliness as they balance full-time childcare while making a living and managing a home on their own — responsibilities which leave little time for socialization with friends or romantic partners.

-- In pathological loneliness, a pattern emerges where a person cannot pull themselves out of their loneliness — rather than overcoming it, they are overwhelmed by it.
+- Rooted in causes that may be internal, developmental, or situational, a pattern emerges where a person cannot pull themselves out of their loneliness — rather than overcoming it, they are overwhelmed by it.

-- Pathological loneliness is a type of loneliness cycle that is difficult to break; some researchers consider it a disease because it is more than a symptom.
+- This type of loneliness takes place in an ongoing cycle that is difficult to break; some researchers consider it a disease because it is more than a symptom.

 Post College/Grad Loneliness